JuliaSpacePhysics/CDFDatasets.jl/docs/src/index.md

 # CDFDatasets

 CDFDatasets.jl is a Julia package for reading [CDF (Common Data Format)](https://cdf.gsfc.nasa.gov/) files, commonly used in space physics and other scientific domains.
 It provides a Julia interface to CDF files using the [CommonDataModel.jl](https://github.com/JuliaGeo/CommonDataModel.jl) interface.
+See [CDF reader benchmarks](https://juliaspacephysics.github.io/tutorials/cdf) for comparison with other CDF readers.

 ## Installation